balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 - Daughter goes to door, comes back with twelve dogs on a leash, says a man dropped them off and left.
 	+ Not enough kennels for the dogs.

-Rewrite the report card.

-Alright Zachary, do you want to go with stepfather + daughter, or two children.

 > Aren't you in calligraphy?
 > Calligraphy doesn't mean I mimic other people!"

-Characters try (and sometimes fail) to remain poised in the face of disorder.

 Step-child returns from summer camp, dropped off at step-father's doggy day care, where they will spend the afternoon before mother finishes her work at the consulate next door.